7sneha3/REACT-JS2/README.md

-Assignmewnt 2 - To do List Creation
+Assignment 2 - To do List Creation

 Features
  - Add, delete, and mark tasks as complete